arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ![Portenta Hat Carrier Overview](assets/board_showcase.gif)

-This manual will guide as a key to proficiently operate the Portenta Hat Carrier, making it suitable for project developments related to industrial automation, manufacturing automation, robotics, and prototyping.
+This manual will show the user how to proficiently operate the Portenta Hat Carrier, making it suitable for project developments related to industrial automation, manufacturing automation, robotics, and prototyping.

 ## Hardware and Software Requirements